USFWS/secas/_posts/2024-04-29-Southeast-Summit-Building-the Southeast-Landscape-of-the-Future-Together.md

 - **Equity and inclusion matter:** Ensuring diverse voices are heard and incorporated into decision-making processes is vital for equitable and effective conservation outcomes.

 Participants discussed potential next steps to consider in moving collaboratively toward collective impact.
 Five recommended next steps were identified for the Summit planning team:
-1. Continue broadening and building the collective conservation effort toward shaping the Southeast Landscape of the Future by continuing the coordination function of the Summit planning team
+1. Continue broadening and building the collective conservation effort toward shaping the Southeast landscape of the future by continuing the coordination function of the Summit planning team
 2. Create a small and nimble strike team to keep the momentum moving forward
 3. Alongside long-term planning for the future landscape, take near-term actions to show success during the next 3-5 years
 4. Identify metrics and key performance indicators to support accountability and strategic decision-making
 5. Keep the core group of participants from the first Summit involved, but invite other stakeholders to participate as well (e.g., industry, other government, private enterprise)

 There will be opportunities to be involved as this effort moves forward in the future.
-It is our hope that we all can join forces to achieve compatible objectives that collectively and proactively get us closer to the Southeast Landscape of the Future that we want for our children and grandchildren.
+It is our hope that we all can join forces to achieve compatible objectives that collectively and proactively get us closer to the Southeast landscape of the future that we want for our children and grandchildren.